arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A**., Lee, W.E.
 Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
 Submitted to a journal.

 * Chu, M.K., & **Perdana, A**.
 Accounting Assessment Before and During COVID-19.
-Submitted to a journal.
+Under review.

 * **Perdana, A**., & Wang, T. Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
 Submitted to a journal.